Assault and Battery Lawyer in Tampa

 Self-defense, defense of others, and defense of property are the usual defenses against assault and battery charges.
 You may be able to claim that you were misidentified.
 Your lawyer may be able to prove that no assault or battery ever happened.
 It all depends on the details of the case.

-Whatever those details are, if you are accused of assault or battery, or both, you cannot act as your own attorney.
+Whatever those details are, if you are accused of assault or battery, or both, you should not act as your own attorney.
 Every defendant needs sound legal guidance and effective defense representation.

 With more than 24 years of legal experience — including prosecutorial experience — Tampa criminal defense attorney Pat Courtney knows how to protect a defendant’s rights and how to bring an assault or battery case to its best possible conclusion.